 TypeArgument: Type

 Type arguments correspond one-to-one with type parameters of the generic type or function being referenced.
-A type argument list is required to specify exactly one type argument for each corresponding type parameter, and each type argument is required to satisfy the constraint of its corresponding type parameter.
+A type argument list is required to specify exactly one type argument for each corresponding type parameter, and each type argument for a constrained type parameter is required to satisfy the constraint of that type parameter.
 A type argument satisfies a type parameter constraint if the type argument is assignable to (section 3.11.4) the constraint type once type arguments are substituted for type parameters.

 Given the declaration